 Appetite

-The percentage of patients with a clinically important appetite loss24 was highest at 3 months following surgery (10%, n=66), with the symptom persisting at 60 months for 5% (n=18) of the cohort.
+The percentage of patients with a clinically important appetite loss24 was highest at 3 months following surgery (10%, n=66), with the symptom persisting at 60 months in 5% (n=18) of the cohort.

 Weight

 At the end of treatment (15 month follow-up questionnaire), 125 participants (21%) reported weight loss since treatment had started and of these, 52% believed this was a symptom of cancer, while 62% attributed this to their treatment.
 Table 2 presents patient-reported weight changes since diagnosis according to BMI classification.
 Of those in the overweight/obese category, at least 30% gained weight at each time point.
 Weight loss was common (17-29% of the sample) in both overweight and healthy weight participants, across all time points.